 Signs of a Horse With a Broken Leg

-First aid includes applying a bandage against the skin and stabilizing the leg with a stiff material such as wood or plastic pipe over the bandage.
-Splints have to be put on the front and back of the leg, not on each side.
 As soon as possible, have a veterinarian examine the horse.
-Further movement can mean the horse can cause additional injury to itself, so the horse must be kept as still as possible.
+Further movement can mean the horse can cause additional injury to itself, so it must be kept as still as possible.
 If the veterinarian determines the fracture can be repaired, the horse may be transported to a veterinary hospital.